tbroyer/blog.ltgt.net/_posts/2015-03-01-most-build-tools-misuse-javac.md

 work, partition source files using globs in _includes_ and _excludes_ patterns.
 And of course each project declares its external dependencies, with different _scopes_ depending on where they'll be used (compile-time, runtime, tests, etc.)
-The resulf of the compilation goes to a specific directory: Maven uses the same output directory as the one it also copies resources, whereas Gradle uses a specific output directory for each task (which greatly helps for incremental builds, but that's not today's subject.)
+The result of the compilation goes to a specific directory: Maven uses the same output directory as the one it also copies resources, whereas Gradle uses a specific output directory for each task (which greatly helps for incremental builds, but that's not today's subject.)